 Leather Soles Can Be Coated with Rubber

-Yes, leather soles can be coated with a thin layer of rubber if you really want.
+Yes, leather soles can be coated with a thin layer of rubber if you want.
 Many insulating coatings are readily available to add that extra layer of grip to slippery shoes.
-Just keep in mind that your shoes will never really get broken in, developing the true traction that is inherent to well-worn leather.
+Just keep in mind that your shoes will never really get broken in, developing the dependable traction that is inherent to well-worn leather.

 No Scuff Marks